dmsacki/HRMIS/README.md

 # Mkombozi HRMIS

 **Mkombozi HRMIS** is a Human Resource Management Information System for task allocation, performance evaluation, and employee management.
 It is designed for organizations to streamline HR processes, manage tasks, appraisals, and generate insightful reports.
+ This repository contains the SQL schema and seed data to set up the database, as well as the source code for the HRMIS application.

 ## Features